URLhttps://learnscript.net/en/obs-python-scripting/scripts/

 The settings parameter is the Script Settings object corresponding to the Python script.

-In addition to being called after an OBS user modifies Python Script Properties, the script_update function is also called when adding a script, reloading a script, restoring defaults, or when OBS is started.
+In addition to being called after a user modifies Python Script Properties, the script_update function is also called when adding a script, reloading a script, restoring defaults, or when OBS is started.

-The values displayed by the controls in the OBS Script Window may not be the same as the values corresponding to the Python Script Setting Items
+The values displayed by the controls in the Script Window may not be the same as the values corresponding to the Script Setting Items

-Until an OBS user makes a valid edit to a control in the Scripts Window, the value displayed by the control will not be synchronized to the corresponding Python Script Setting Item.
-This can be confusing because the value that the OBS user sees from the control may not be the same as the value you read from the Python Script Settings.
-Once the window control corresponding to a Script Property has been validly edited, the value in the corresponding control can be safely read from the Python Script Settings.
+Until a user makes a valid edit to a control in the Scripts Window, the value displayed by the control will not be synchronized to the corresponding Script Setting Item.
+This can be confusing because the value that the user sees from the control may not be the same as the value you read from the Script Settings.
+Once the window control corresponding to a Script Property has been validly edited, the value in the corresponding control can be safely read from the Script Settings.

 To avoid the above inconsistencies, you can define the script_defaults function and set the default values for the controls’ corresponding Script Setting Items.